cmannett85/arg_router/README.md

 An `alias` policy allows you to define an argument that acts as a link to other arguments, so in our example above passing `-A` on the command line would actually set the `-E` and `-n` flags to true.
 You can use either the long or short name of the aliased flag, but the `value_type`s (`bool` for a flag) must be the same.

-By default whitespace is used to separate out the command line tokens, this is done by the terminal/OS invoking the program, but often '=' is used a name/value token separator.  `arg_router` supports this with the `value_separator` policy as used in the `arg<int>` node in the example.
+By default whitespace is used to separate out the command line tokens, this is done by the terminal/OS invoking the program, but often '=' is used a name/value token separator.  `arg_router` supports this with the `value_separator_t` policy as used in the `arg<int>` node in the example.

 `positional_arg<T>` does not use a 'marker' token on the command line for which its value follows, the value's position in the command line arguments determines what it is for.
 The order that arguments are specified on the command line normally don't matter, but for positional arguments they do; for example in our cat program the files must be specified after the arguments so passing `myfile.hpp -n` would trigger the parser to land on the `positional_arg` for `myfile.hpp` which would then greedily consume the `-n` causing the application to try to open the file `-n`...
 We'll cover constrained `positional_arg`s in later examples.
-The `display_name` policy is used when generating help or error output - it is not used when parsing.
+The `display_name_t` policy is used when generating help or error output - it is not used when parsing.

 Assuming parsing was successful, the final `router` is called with the parsed argument e.g. if the user passed `-E file1 file2` then the `router` is passed `(true, false, -1, {"file1", "file2"})`.